Cathymak/Cathymak/README.md

 # Dumela 👋🏽 Welcome to my GitHub Profile :
-Simply put, I love challenges but I love the growth a little more, the innovation and problem solving, a little more.
-Detoxing from a 4 year undergrad coffee spree (its been 3 years) 🫖 so I'm a tea girl now.
+Simply put, I love challenges but I love the growth a little more, innovation and problem solving, a little more.
+Detoxing from a 4 year undergrad coffee spree (its been 3 years).
 Occassionally need a mild shot of coffee.🦧

 Check out my Repos and enjoy yourself.
 <br>